-You can still walk on the Via Appia Antica today.
+You can still walk on the Appian Way today.
 On stones ancient Romans would have walked on.
+Again, it’s called Via Appia Antica for a reason.

 Or even take a bike ride.
-Check out my video of bicycling down the Via Appia Antica (and hold onto your handlebars—those paving stones make for a rocky ride!).
+Check out my video of bicycling down the Appian Way (and hold onto your handlebars — those paving stones make for a rocky ride!).

-- Spartacus, the famous leader of Rome’s largest slave revolt, was crucified on the Via Appia along with 6,000 of his followers in 71 B.C.
+- Spartacus, the famous leader of Rome’s largest slave revolt, was crucified on the Appian Way along with 6,000 of his followers in 71 B.C.
 Just imagine the bodies lining the 125 miles between Rome and Capua.
 Shudder.

-- In the villas along the road, early Christian converts allowed their fellow Christians to worship and, ultimately, to be buried beneath their gardens; catacombs sprung up along (and beneath) the Appian Way.
+- In the villas along the road, early Christian converts allowed their fellow Christians to worship and, ultimately, to be buried beneath their gardens; catacombs sprung up along (and beneath) the Appian Way of Rome.

 That’s all, of course, aside from the fact that this was a busy thoroughfare that would have been used by soldiers and plebeians, patricians and consuls, throughout the Roman empire’s existence.
 In other words: Yes, Caesar walked here.

-Like the Mausoleum of Cecilia Metella (below).
-The best-preserved tomb along the Via Appia, this was built for the daughter-in-law of Marcus Licinius Crassus—a guy who suppressed Spartacus’ slave revolt, entered the First Triumvirate with Pompey, and who was the richest man in Roman history.
+Like the Tomb of Cecilia Metella (shown below).
+The best-preserved tomb along the Appian Way, this was built for the daughter-in-law of Marcus Licinius Crassus — a guy who suppressed Spartacus’ slave revolt, entered the First Triumvirate with Pompey, and who was the richest man in Roman history.
 In the early 14th century, Pope Boniface VIII acquired the tomb for his family, and it was turned into the fortress you see today.

 Or the Circus of Maxentius (below).
 Erected in the early 4th century, its fragments still give an idea of the grandeur of what was once the second-largest circus in Rome, after only the Circus Maximus.

-Or the Basilica of San Sebastiano fuori le Mura, the church of the Catacombs of St. Sebastian, most fascinating—at least to me—for having a Bernini sculpture no one seems to know about: the “Salvator Mundi,” a bust of Christ that art historians think was Bernini’s very last work.
+Or the Basilica of San Sebastiano fuori le Mura, the church of the Catacombs of St. Sebastian.
+It’s most fascinating — at least to me — for having a Bernini sculpture no one seems to know about: the “Salvator Mundi,” a bust of Christ that art historians think was Bernini’s very last work.
 (It’s on the right as you enter the church, beside the Relics Chapel).

 Still not convinced?
-Just check out how peaceful the Appia Antica is right now.
-And how beautiful.
-(After the first part of the Via Appia, the road becomes closed to most traffic, so it’s perfect for pedestrians).
+I’ll say it again: If you can’t tell from the photographs, the Appian Way is a peaceful, surprisingly rural-feeling part of Rome.
+It helps that after the first part of the Via Appia, the road becomes closed to most traffic, so it’s perfect for pedestrians.

 Just remember not to take your stroll on a Sunday if you want to enter the sites, as that’s when the catacombs are closed.